SELL BY DATE: 15.02.2023

 When Billy asked his 100% Saxon father to point him towards Saxony’s best stollen, Michael Wagner didn’t miss a beat: why, it’s the Stollen Kaiser’s stollen, of course!

 Jan’s recipe hails back to his great-great-grandfather and the only thing he has amended is that he uses clarified butter instead of lard.
 With such a generous helping of butter, he of course needs flour high in gluten to kit it all together.
-The milk, meanwhile, comes from farmer Mugge’s down the road, boasting a tasty 5% fat and ample flavour.
-Then Jan sets to roasting the almonds for extra taste and adds a good dash of rum – which doesn’t come from Jamaica but from Saxony and actually tastes rather more of brandy.
-His raisins are sourced from Turkey, spending a good 6-8 weeks curing in the rum in old honey barrels.
+The fresh milk, meanwhile, comes from a neighbouring farmer, with a higher fat content and ample flavour.
+Then Jan sets to roasting the almonds for extra taste.
+His raisins are sourced from Turkey, curing a good 6-8 weeks together with a good drop of booze.
 The only other ingredients?
 Strong hands, dough savvy and talent.

-The baked stollen are then placed in two old pig troughs which Jan inherited from his grandmother.
-There, wrapped in old linen cloths, the stollen are allowed to rest for three days to recover from the strain of baking.
-Only then are the Stollen buttered and sugared, and then again left to ripen for several weeks.
+The baked stollen are then placed for about 24 hours in damp linen cloths that Jan inherited from his grandmother.
+Then the Stollen are allowed to rest for a while, to recover from the strain of baking before being buttered and sugared a second time.
+Finally, they are allowed to ripen for several weeks.

 One thing is for sure: this is a stollen fit for any emperor, Saxon or otherwise.

 It is an absolute treat to have a glass of milk with the stollen.
 It doesn’t matter whether you’re going for cow’s or vegan nut milk.
 Otherwise a classic filter coffee like the one your grandma makes is a perfect match!